kubestash/docs/docs/guides/volume-populator/overview/index.md

 1. KubeStash operator watches for `PVCs`.

-2. When the operator finds a `PVC` with `spec.dataSourceRef` set and refers to a KubeStash `Snapshot` object, it starts populating this `PVC` by creating a volume populator `Job` that mounts a temporary `PVC`.
+2. When the operator finds a `PVC` with `spec.dataSourceRef` set and refers to a KubeStash `Snapshot` object, it creates a volume populator `Job` that mounts a temporary `PVC`.

-3. Then the populator Job restores the referred `Snapshot` into this temporary PVC.
+3. Then the populator Job restores the referred `Snapshot` into the temporary PVC.

 4. Once the restoration process is complete, the KubeStash operator deletes this populator `Job` and temporary `PVC`, and binds the `PV` containing the restored data with the desired `PVC`.